SModelS/smodels-utils/combinations_refac/README.md

   * renamed runWalk.py -> walk.py
   * split hiscore code into: Hiscore class (builder/hiscore.py) and hiscore tools (tools/hiscoreTools.py)
   * added loadHiscores.py
+  * make sure protomodel always has at least 2 particles
+  * remove swap particles.
+Canonical ordering is enforced when changing the model (change in behavior: when removing the particles not present in the best combination, the lighter state is no longer removed if the heavier state appears in the combination.
+Before the lighter state was removed and the heavy state was then swapped.)
+  * if the LSP mass is changed, make sure it is only allowed to change up to the next-to-lightest state (change in behavior: before all the masses smaller than the LSP were change to LSP mass + 1)

 ## Refactoring ToDo: